rzownir/webfaction-rails-environment/README.markdown

        one.
 The default value is `4000`.
      * `MONIT_PORT` is the port WebFaction assigned to the app created in step two.
 The default value is `4002`.
-4. If you want to install Ruby 1.9.3 from the official subversion repository, edit line 12 of the script to read `export RUBYSVN=true`
+4. If you want to install ruby from the official subversion repository, edit line 12 of the script to read `export RUBY_SVN=true`
+5. If you want to install php and spawnfcgi, edit line 13 of the script to read `export INSTALL_PHP=true`
+6. If you want to install couchdb and erlang, edit line 14 of the script to read `export INSTALL_COUCHDB=true`

 ## After Running the Script
 If no errors occurred, your rails app will be up and running in the production